 Supersaturation in Phase Change (Crystallization and Condensation)

-Physical and chemical processes in the vapour melt or the solution phase of each system occur through the formation of three-dimensional nuclei of a new phase and take place only when the medium gets supersaturated.
+Physical and chemical processes in the vapor melt or the solution phase of each system occur through the formation of three-dimensional nuclei of a new phase and take place only when the medium gets supersaturated.

 The production of the nuclei is associated with a change in the system’s free energy.
 In the homogeneous system, the nuclei of the new phase are not produced as soon as the system becomes supersaturated though thermodynamically, such a situation becomes possible.

-In other terms, in such cases, the nucleation of new phase sets in after some time period, where the value depends on such factors as the pressure and temperature of the system, the presence of chemical phases varies from the increased supersaturation level, and nucleating phase facilitates the nucleation process of the new phase.
+In other terms, in such cases, the nucleation of new phase sets in after some period, where the value depends on such factors as the pressure and temperature of the system, the presence of chemical phases varies from the increased supersaturation level, and nucleating phase facilitates the nucleation process of the new phase.

 However, there is a supersaturation level always when a new phase instantaneously nucleates.
 That is called the new phase precipitates.